anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 * Do not grant the service account of the dashboard high privileges
 * Grant permissions per user, so each user only can see what he is supposed to see
-* If you are using network policies, you can block requests to the dashboard even from internal pods (this will not affect the proxy tunnel via kubectl proxy)
+* If using network policies, block requests to the dashboard even from internal pods (this will not affect the proxy tunnel via kubectl proxy)
 * Before version 1.8, the dashboard had a service account with full privileges,